Version control repository manager

 This section documents known issues that users may run into.

-- On Python 2 the Bazaar and Mercurial packages would be installed together
+- On Python 2 the Bazaar and Mercurial packages would be installed together with vcs-repo-mgr.

 - On Python 3 the user was instead responsible for making sure that Bazaar and Mercurial were installed (for example using system packages).